Banging Toolbox

 Do you really need a brushless drill?

-Brushless motors in power drills [1] are a good idea for many reasons.
-They are much more efficient than brushed-motor drills, with longer run-times per charge.
+Brushless motors in power drills [1] are one of the top innovations for many reasons.
+They are much more efficient than brushed-motor drills, with longer run times per charge.

-Makita introduced the first impact driver with a 18V brushless motor [2] being much more low-maintenance than their brushed counterparts because there are no brushes that need to be replaced when they wear out.
+Makita introduced the first impact driver with an 18V brushless motor [2] being much more low-maintenance than their brushed counterparts because there are no brushes that need to be replaced when they wear out.

-The brushless design also results in a more powerful motor in all cordless power tools.
+The brushless design results in a more powerful motor in all cordless power tools.

 Although a brushless motor really stands out when using impact drivers to drive large-sized hex screws.